 Clear self-identity.
 Compassionate self-acceptance.
 Unconditional self-worth.

-So I’m dreaming futures and wondering what we really need to learn before the kids enter an adulthood where most of today’s jobs will be automated.
-20 years out, and everything I learned in school is done by computers now.
-I’m less concerned with teaching my kids how to code and compute integrals, and more concerned with teaching the Earthquakes how to be more humans in ways machines can’t.
+I’m dreaming futures and wondering what we really need to learn before the kids enter an adulthood – when most of today’s jobs will be automated.
+I’m less concerned with teaching my kids how to code and compute integrals, and more concerned with teaching the Earthquakes how to be more human in ways machines can’t.

 Supporting our kids means helping them discover what it means to be human

-As we rethinking our relationship with computers, animals, the planet, other humans, and all those permutations of cosmic dust, our kids’ abilities to survive and thrive will depend less on their ability survive as cogs in a machine.
-Which means supporting them in discovering healthier models of interdependence, community development, and keeping their shit together in an age of overwhelm and uncertainty.
+As we rethinking our relationship with computers, animals, the planet, other humans, and all those permutations of cosmic dust, our kids’ abilities to survive and thrive will depend less on their ability to perform as cogs in a machine.
+Which means guiding them to discover healthier models of interdependence, community development, and keeping their shit together in an age of overwhelm and uncertainty.

-So this month instead of setting a lesson plan itinerary, we’re just going to bring out the books I’ve found most helpful in starting these discussions and exploring ways to dig in deeper.
+This June, instead of strangling the creativity from our calendars, we’re just going to bring out the books I’ve found most helpful in starting these discussions, and explore ways to dig in deeper.

 You are doing a good job!

 Raising Luminaries & Books for Littles are free and accessible for readers who can’t afford a paywall.
-You can join our Patreon community for updates and assorted shenanigans.
-We’re a contribute-what-you can community, so I buffer my expenses with affiliate links.
+Since we’re a contribute-what-you can community, I try to fill in the gaps with affiliate links.
 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 Check out the full affiliate disclosure along with my statement of accountability.

 Parenting is Praxis: June Edition